lightningdevkit/lightningdevkit.org/docs/introduction/use-cases.md

 service, or routes can be calculated off-device.
 It also provides cross-platform compatibility for free, allowing synchronization of Lightning state across devices and, as long as there is protection from simultaneous updates, users to access their wallet on any device.
-See the [Overview](../../overview/architecture) page for more details on the interfaces LDK provides for integration.
+See the [architecure](../architecture) page for more details on the interfaces LDK provides for integration.

 ## HSMs (Hardware Security Modules)

 LDK Supports various HSM configurations.
-In conjunction with the [Lightning Signer project](https://github.com/lightning-signer/) , an external HSM can be used to verify most protocol details about states before signing, ensuring host compromise cannot steal funds by broadcasting revoked states.
+In conjunction with the [Validating Lightning Signer](https://vls.tech/)project, an external HSM can be used to verify most protocol details about states before signing, ensuring host compromise cannot steal funds by broadcasting revoked states.
 For nodes seeking a higher level of assurance, the entire LDK channel state machine can